Page Content

 Interests: Bhangra, stargazing, exploring coffee shops, traveling internationally, crossword puzzles, art history and visiting art museums, spending time with my family and friends, finding free activities to do in the city.

 Why Mayo?
 In my fourth year, I had the pleasure of meeting Dr. Meunier and another resident at the AAFP National Conference.
 I was immediately struck by how kind and welcoming they were.
 As I got to know the rest of the program through the interview and second look events, I realized that this was by design — Mayo Clinic Family Medicine cares about people who care about people.
-I knew that at the Mayo Clinic, I would get a world-class education with mentors who would nurture any of my specific goals.
+I knew that at Mayo Clinic, I would get a world-class education with mentors who would nurture any of my specific goals.
 Just as importantly, though, I knew it would take place in an environment that genuinely cared for my well-being and growth as a human.

 Ideal practice: A community health center integrating services like nutrition and cooking sessions, exercise classes, harm reduction programs, and social connection opportunities; FMOB; addiction medicine.